boisebrigade/establish/README.md

 # Establish App
 This repository contains the code that runs the front end of the Establish application used to support the [self rescue manual](http://www.selfrescuemanual.com/)

+Group email: boisebrigade@gmail.com

 ## Project Setup
 1. Install [Nodejs](https://www.nodejs.org)